What is a respiratory muscle test?

 - sniff pressure tests.

-Some people find the mouth pressure test easier, and some find the sniff pressure test easier.
-You will usually have to repeat each test a few times to make sure the results are as good as you can get.
+Some people find it easier to do the mouth pressure test, while others prefer the sniff pressure test.
+You’ll usually have to repeat each test a few times to make sure the results are as good as you can get.

 Your doctor may also ask you to do a spirometry test both lying down and sitting up.
-This is sometimes called positional spirometry and measures how strong the muscle below your lungs is (the diaphragm).
+This is sometimes called positional spirometry.
+It measures the strength of the muscle below your lungs (diaphragm).

 Mouth pressure tests